ckadluba/GrpcDemos/README.md

 # gRPC Sample Programs

+## MinimalHello

+The simplest possible client and server gRPC sample app consisting of only two projects.
+For demo purposes, it uses insecure transport over HTTP/2 without TLS.
+Demonstrates also Microsoft Grpc.Net and Google Grpc.Core logging.

 ## SimpleCalc

 A simple calculator service with a client using synchronous gRPC calls with ASP .Net Core 3.0.